jellydn/github-action-locally/README.md

-# Welcome to how-to-run-github-action-locally-with-act 👋
+# Welcome to github-action-locally 👋

 How to run GitHub Action locally with `act`.